PEOPLE OPS PLAYBOOK

 Wie Sie dieses People Ops Playbook durchführen:

-1. Set your objectives
+1. Get clear on your leadership evaluation objectives

-2. Define the questions you will use
+2. Define your questions

 We recommend using a five-point scoring scale for reviews.
 Instead of simply evaluating skill levels as “good” or “bad,” these can give a more nuanced indicator of company expectations.
 Here’s an example of what this type of scale might look like: